aTinyShellScript/awd_docs/docs/micron.md

 ---

 # Micron Metal AB Drives
-__Get these made at your own risk!__

-NOTE: These are still in testing and will probably kick your dog and light your house on fire.

-__Get these made at your own risk!__
+Consider these in BETA and not thouroughly tested.
+So still get cut at your own risk.

 An offshoot of the AWD plates, this is just a shrunk down version to allow higher current to be run on Microns.